Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations: A revised framework for the topological robustness of families of semilinear parabolic equations

-\begin{Rmk} Let us remark that if furthermore $\lambda b> \lambda_1^{-1}$, it can be proved based on Lyapunov functions techniques \cite{Caz_Haraux_book} and the non-increase of lap-number of solutions for scalar semilinear parabolic problems \cite{Matano_lap-number}, that there exists at least one solution to $\eqref{Eq_family-parab}$ emanating from some $u_0\in C_0^{0,2\alpha}([0,1])$ which does not remain in any bounded set for all time \cite[Lemma 10.1, Remark 10.2]{Ben_Gal}, and thus becomes unbounded in infinite time.
-The possible occurrence of such a phenomenon, justifies the introduction of $D(f_{\lambda})$ as defined in \eqref{Domain_Semi-group} in order to satisfy the requirements of Definition \ref{Def_Admissible}. \end{Rmk}
+\begin{Rmk} Let us remark that if we assume furthermore that $\lambda b> \lambda_1^{-1}$, it can be then proved\footnote{Based on Lyapunov functions techniques \cite{Caz_Haraux_book} and the non-increase of lap-number of solutions for scalar semilinear parabolic problems \cite{Matano_lap-number}.} that there exists at least one solution $u$ to $\eqref{Eq_family-parab}$ emanating from some $u_0\in C_0^{0,2\alpha}([0,1])$ for which $u$ does not remain in any bounded set for all time \cite[Lemma 10.1, Remark 10.2]{Ben_Gal}. {\mkrevb Such a trajectory becomes unbounded in infinite time.} It is the possible occurrence of such a phenomenon that motivated to include a boundedness requirement in the definition of $D(f_{\lambda})$ in \eqref{Domain_Semi-group}. \end{Rmk}